inEmmetable/Honest-Work/content/what-to-change/technology.md

 answer = "The Ranking Digital Rights (RDR) project has a detailed [chapter ](https://rankingdigitalrights.org/index2019/report/privacy/)on privacy, the various challenges attached to it and some recommendations for company action.
 For an alternative take, [Amnesty International](https://www.amnesty.org/en/documents/pol30/1404/2019/en/) looks specifically at Facebook and Google and the risks of their current approach to privacy." question = "More information"
 [[sections.faq]]
-answer = "RDR produces an annual [ranking](https://rankingdigitalrights.org/index2019/) of 24 large technology companies from around the world on their approach to privacy." question = "How's your company doing?"
+answer = "RDR produces a [ranking](https://rankingdigitalrights.org/index2019/) of large technology companies from around the world on their approach to privacy." question = "How's your company doing?"
 [[sections.faq]]
 answer = "* How clearly does your company communicate with data subjects on how their data will be used?
 Are data subjects able to effectively limit sharing of their data?\n* What is your company’s policy on sharing data with third parties, including governments?\n* Are your companies’ policies different in jurisdictions where legal protections are weaker?"